AngleProtocol/angle-docs/side-products/merkl/README.md

 In addition, as the system relies on a single Merkle root to handle distribution per chain, liquidity providers can claim all their token rewards (from potentially different pools on virtually many concentrated-liquidity AMMs) in just one transaction.

 Note that the script is compatible with multiple incentivizors incentivizing LPs of the same pool, potentially with different parameters.
 If you are providing liquidity on a pool, you will claim from all the incentivizors who incentivized the pool when claiming your rewards.
-In other words, many teams can incentivize the same pool at the same place.
+In other words, **many teams can incentivize the same pool at the same time with different tokens**.

 There is no need for liquidity providers to claim rewards at every epoch.
 Every Merkle Tree update takes into account the previous state of the reward tree and just adds new rewards on top (which is then reflected in the published Merkle root).
 Unclaimed rewards for an epoch can be claimed at any time in the future, along with all the rewards distributed in between.

 ### 🤺 Dispute Periods

-The script computing rewards and updating the reward Merkle root on-chain is ran by Angle Labs.
-Merkle roots pushed on-chain are based on off-chain computations from on-chain data.
-Anyone can fetch the on-chain data required to run the script and verify the results sent.
+The script computing rewards and updating the reward Merkle root onchain is ran by Angle Labs.
+Merkle roots pushed onchain are based on offchain computations from onchain data.
+Anyone can fetch the onchain data required to run the script and verify the results sent.

-To allow anyone to permissionlessly verify that the system is working properly, and to reduce the system's exposure to potential hacks or failures, every new Merkle root update is followed by a dispute period.
+To allow anyone to permissionlessly verify that the system is working properly, and to reduce the system's exposure to potential hacks or failures, every new Merkle root update is followed by a 1 hour dispute period.
 A new Merkle root that aggregates reward distribution data for a chain is only effective after this dispute period.

 Anyone can contest the result of a distribution during the dispute period.
-A dispute can be triggered by sending a pre-defined amount of `disputeToken` (most likely agEUR) to the contract distributing rewards.
+A dispute can be triggered by sending a pre-defined amount of `disputeToken` (currently 100 agEUR) to the contract distributing rewards.
 During a dispute, the Merkle root of the distribution contract is frozen to its last valid version.
 Disputes can then either be considered as valid, in which case the disputer is refunded and the disputed Merkle root is revoked, or invalid.
 If it is invalid the disputer loses its funds and the dispute period is restarted from scratch (which means the disputed tree is still not considered valid).

-Dispute token, amount, and length can be obtained by directly querying the contract handling reward distribution on the chain of interest.
+The dispute token, amount, and length can be obtained by directly querying the contract handling reward distribution on the chain of interest.

 ### ⚱️ Fee Structure

 Merkl is free to use for liquidity providers claiming rewards.
 There is a maintenance fee of 3% applied to incentives that are sent by incentivizors.

-This fee can be waived for pools which contain some specific approved tokens.
-In particular, there are no fees for incentives sent to pools which have agEUR.
+This fee is waived for pools which contain agEUR.

 ## Resources